jodadev/Introduction/README.md

-- Hi, I’m JODA
+- Hi, I’m JODA a game dev!
-- Currently I'm studying ML and DS.
+- Currently I'm working on a huge project, Game Dev coming soon.
-- Available for hire soon, working on building an online portfolio here on GitHub
 - 📫 How to reach me: IG/Twitter @jodadev18

 <!---